What to expect?

 - Google’s Updates Blog for the latest GCP updates.

-As the ever-evolving industry of cloud computing progresses, a few changes are essential to assure optimum utilization and forward growth.
 A number of planned updates are intended to benefit a variety of new use-cases and applications.
 Changes are coming to Google’s Cloud Storage, Network, Compute, Security, and Persistent Disk services.
 These modifications will provide users with the most cost-effective pricing solutions based on the magnitude of their workload and data portability.

 Pricing is different for every client, and so are their uses.
 Appropriately mapping out important changes for their GCP workloads, and ensuring preparedness for the billing changes is the key to success in this upcoming wind of change.